-The consolidated financial statements of FinWise Bancorp and its subsidiaries as of and for the years ended December 31, 2020 and 2019 have been included herein in reliance upon the report of Moss Adams LLP, an independent registered public accounting firm, appearing elsewhere herein, and upon the authority of said firm as an expert in accounting and auditing.
+The consolidated financial statements of Finwise Bancorp and subsidiary as of December 31, 2020 and 2019, and for the years then ended included in this prospectus have been audited by Moss Adams LLP, an independent registered public accounting firm, as stated in their report included herein.
+Such consolidated financial statements have been so included in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.